tandav/keepass-env/README.md

 # keepass-env
-Tool read key-value pairs from a `.kdbx` file and can set them as environment variables or return as dict.
+Read key-value pairs from a `.kdbx` file and can set them as environment variables or return as dict.

 `.kdbx` entries can store key-value attributes.
 This tool takes a path to entry and loads it's attributes.